Currency:

 How do we do it?

-And once again .htaccess comes to the rescue.
-Create your own unique codes and specify them like this:
+Once again, .htaccess comes to the rescue.
+Create your own unique codes and specify them as follows:

 ErrorDocument 400 /error.php